imtheunix/Python-Binance-RSI-and-Telegram-BOT/README.md

 Basicaly, follow the comments of the code and you will run the bot.

+Second step you must start the bot python main.py:

+If you see only the price on your screen you didn't configured the API correctly

 It's not my responsibility if you lose or win money with this, this is just a example.